tigoe/LightProjects/docs/telephone-dimmer.md

 Figures 4 and 5 show the two terminal blocks inside the phone where all the wires go to.
 One is on the side of the phone and the other is in the front, under the dial.
 The relevant terminals were as follows:

 * Front terminal block, terminal 5: cradle hook terminal
-* Front 6: end rotary terminal
+* Front block terminal 6: end rotary terminal
 * Side terminal block, terminal 5: ground terminal
-* Side 8: rotary terminal
+* Side block terminal 8: rotary terminal

 ![Figure 4.
 Side terminal block in the rotary phone](img/side-terminal-block.jpg)